 We can thus be sure that the goddess came back to her younger brother and also rose to prominence in Irithyll, to no one’s surprise — the goddess of good harvests and grace was already popular among humans and rather active in the social spheres during Anor Londo’s heyday.
 What is a shock is that she would return to the limelight.
 DS1 established Gywnevere to have left with the rest of the gods in secret while Gwyndolin covered for her with an illusion.
 She wanted to escape her royal duties and live out an anonymous life with her beloved Flann, away from the political turmoil.
 What changed?
 Well, Gwyndolin’s success may have moved her to abide by her duties for the betterment of their tribe.
 DS1 also gave reason to believe that she was hiding under Lloyd’s patronage, so his downfall directly affected her ability to remain a secret.
 Moreover, Gwyndolin’s newfound confidence possibly came with a refusal to continue covering for her with his illusion, adding incentive.
 With her brother no longer under her thumb, the goddess was certainly in a vulnerable position.
 And she not only had herself to worry about, but a family as well.

 The Dancer is described as a descendant of the royalty, even inheriting the aurora veil that is apparently a legacy of Anor Londo.
 Likewise, the Dancer’s soul can be transposed into one of Gwynevere’s miracles, meaning that she would have to be her descendant, most likely her daughter.
 And if Gwynevere had her daughter with her in the world of man, then the child was probably born between her and Flann after they eloped.
-But Flann himself is notably absent from DS3’s setting.
-While fans have speculated about his exact fate, he has definitely been out of the picture for some time, leaving Gwynevere to raise and protect their progeny all on her own.
+But Flann himself is notably absent from the record.
+Clearly, he has been out of the picture for some time, leaving Gwynevere to raise and protect their progeny all on her own.
 Is it any wonder that she would return to her royal station and obligations if only to secure a better life for the family she cares about?
 This and the other factors give ample reason for the princess to return as a leading figure in Irithyll.
 One could argue that she had no choice.
-Her brother was now the head of the family and effectively the most powerful being in the religious and political world.
-And he fully intended to have his sister return to the fold, among others.
+Her brother was now the head of the family and effectively the most powerful being in the religious and political world, and he fully intended to have his sister return to the fold, among others.

 Reviving the Divine